scijava/mediawiki-maven-info/README.md

         -Dmwmi.version2=RELEASE \
         -Dmwmi.includeBase2

-The above is what the ImageJ and Fiji projects use in order to generate their component sidebars and project tables which appear on the [ImageJ wiki](https://imagej.net/).
+The above is what the ImageJ and Fiji projects once used in order to generate their component sidebars and project tables which appeared on the [MediaWiki incarnation of the ImageJ wiki](https://imagej.net/imagej-wiki-static).